 Our Recommendation (Dyson TP01 vs TP02 vs TP04)

 Choosing which Dyson Pure Cool Link air purifier to buy can be a tough decision.

-Especially because the differences between the TP02 and TP04 models are not that significant.
+Especially because the differences between the Dyson TP02 vs TP04 models are not that significant.

 To help make your purchasing process easier, here are some additional things to consider:

 - If you want the cheapest Dyson Pure Cool air purifier you can get, regardless of features, go with the Dyson TP02 model.

 - If you want instant alerts of your indoor air quality without reaching for your mobile device, choose the Dyson TP04 model.
 It includes the upgraded LCD display panel on the body of the unit.